statelo/online-shop/README.md

 This project was splitted on 2 folders: **online-shop/backend** and **online-shop/frontend**.
 Frontend folder was created with **create-react-app** project.
 Check link in technologies section.
+Backend folder just using **server.js** as main file.

+**Note: Front-End folder was ejected with `npm run eject` command**

-Backend folder Project structure can be described as following:
+Project structure can be described as following:

 ```
 online-shop/
-	backend
-	frontend
+  backend/
+    routes
+  frontend/
+    config
+    public
+    scripts
+    src
 ```

+## Getting Started

+To run this project on your local machine you need:
+> Node.js ^6.8.1
+>	MongoDB ^3.4.6
+> npm ^3.10.8